SilverVRCode/SilverVRCode/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-🔭 I'm Silver, a new programmer in a world of technology.
+- 🔭 I'm Silver, a new programmer in a world of technology.

-⚡ I'm working on a new project - you will see this soon!
+- ⚡ Me and some friends have created a game called Lone Wolf!
+Go check it out at https://silvervrcode.github.io/LoneWolf/

-💬 Have any questions?
+- 💬 Have any questions?
 Create an issue on this repo!
 (SilverVRCode/SilverVRCode)